2D Subsurface (Poisson) Model#

 plot(vec, target='state', show_mesh=True, mesh_linewidth=0.1, mesh_linecolor='#FFAC67', clean_xy_ticks=True, xlim=None, ylim=None, title=None, fontsize=20, cmap='jet', alpha=0.95, dpi=800, add_colorbar=True, saveto=None, verbose=False)[source]#

-Create a 2D triangulation plot of the passed state/parameter vector x
+Create a 2D triangulation plot of the passed state/parameter vector.

 get_model_grid()[source]#

-Return a numpy array representation of the model grid
+Return a numpy array of shape (n_dofs, 2) with the DOF coordinates.

 property true_initial_condition#